cbssolutions/l10n_ro_stock/l10n_ro_stock_account/readme/DESCRIPTION.rst

-G.Inventory plus = will create a svl and account_move with the cost price that is set on product
+G.Inventory plus = will create a svl and account_move with the cost price that is set on product You can modify the value/date of inventory by setting to draft and reposted it

 H. Inventory minus = like D. ( scrap of a reception)